Thomas Sederberg: Education and career

 Thomas W. Sederberg studied civil engineering at Brigham Young University for both his Bachelor's (1975) and his Master's (1977) degrees.
 Sederberg received his PhD from Purdue and joined the civil engineering faculty at BYU in 1983.
 His PhD thesis discussed how to compute intersecting Bézier curves.

 He is an associate editor for ACM Transactions on Graphics and for Computer Aided Geometric Design.

 Sederberg co-founded T-Splines, inc. in 2004, which was acquired by Autodesk in 2011.

 Awards

 SIGGRAPH awarded Sederberg with the Computer Graphics Achievement award in 2006.
 In 2013 Sederberg received the Pierre Bézier award for his contributions to solid modeling.

 Purdue gave Sederberg the Outstanding Mechanical Engineer Award in 2014.
 Brigham Young University awarded him the Steven V. White University Professorship, the Technology Transfer Award and the Distinguished Faculty Lecturer Award.
 His publications are highly cited—in 2014 Thomson Reuters named Sederberg as one of the 108 most-cited professors in computer science.

 Personal life

 Sederberg married Brenda Clark in 1978, and they had eight children.
-One of which is now CEO of Coreform, a successful software company.
+One of them is Matthew Sederberg, CEO of Coreform, a successful software company.